Here you find guidance, methods and tools to measure antibiotic consumption in humans, focusing on healthcare and community settings.

 - Surveys or exit interviews at pharmacies or other drug outlets

-Actual utilization can be assessed by counting leftover pills, survey rubbish bin for empty drug packages or performing household surveys.
+Actual consumption can be assessed by counting leftover pills or performing household surveys.

 Interviews as a tool to measure antibiotic use in the community